Platform

 The Briefs Layer

-Briefs translate research into decision-maker language—executive summaries, one-pagers, and sector-specific guidance.
-They bridge whitepapers and protocols by turning system logic into actionable clarity.
+Briefs translate research into decision-maker language.
+They sit between whitepapers and RFCs, turning structural logic into operator-ready guidance.

 • What briefs do

-Distill complex models into deployable insight for practitioners, funders, and operators.
+Distill complex structural models into deployable clarity for executives, funders, and operators.

 • How they're used

-Early-stage strategy, grant submissions, internal alignment, and pilot exploration.
+Strategy framing, grant submissions, internal alignment, investment pitches, and pilot scoping.

 • Why they matter

-They reinforce a multilevel workflow: whitepaper → brief → RFC → platform.
+They reinforce the research workflow: whitepaper → brief → RFC → registry → resolver → platform.

 The Protocol Layer